kbysiec/react-redux-webpack-js-starter/README.md

 - up to date with the newest versions of packages (e.g. `webpack 4`, `react-hot-loader 4` and `babel 7`)

+- focused on build performance (used both `autodll-webpack-plugin` and `hard-source-webpack-plugin`)

+- code splitting

 - plain readable project structure after production build

 - implementation of duck pattern (easy in development, maintenance, scalability)